kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 There are some events, especially Revenue-related events, where it would be very important to ensure that we capture every instance.
 For these events, it's effective to use our [server-side libraries or other integrations][ways], if possible.
 Though this means it can take more time to implement, you get two main benefits:

-1. You have a definitive source of data (your own database) on which to ground your KISSmetrics data.
+1. You have a definitive source of data (your own database) on which to ground your Kissmetrics data.
 2. Our server-side libraries include mechanisms for retrying the sending of data, if for whatever reason our tracking servers did not receive everything on the first attempt.

 You can refer to this [article for combining data from our JavaScript Library with our other data libraries][jsid].